-SHARKLab is dedicated to the psychological study of human intergroup relations and human-animal relations and led by Dr. Kristof Dhont, based in the School of Psychology at the University of Kent.
-Our goal is to gain insights into the processes leading to prejudiced and compassionate attitudes and behaviours towards a wide range of social groups, such as ethnic and sexual minority groups, but also non-human animals.
+SHARKLab is dedicated to the psychological study of human intergroup relations and human-animal relations and led by Dr Kristof Dhont, based in the School of Psychology at the University of Kent.
+Our goal is to gain insights into the processes leading to prejudiced and compassionate attitudes and behaviours towards a wide range of social groups, such as ethnic and sexual minority groups, but with a specialised focus on non-human animals.

 Our main areas of current research projects are in the following broad domains:

 - The psychological, social and societal factors shaping how people perceive and think about animals, human-animal relations, and animal welfare and rights.